 (1) Purpose.
 The purpose of model remedies is to streamline and accelerate the selection of a cleanup action for routine types of cleanup projects at sites with common features and lower risk to human health and the environment.

 (2) Development of model remedies.
 Ecology may establish model remedies for common categories of sites, types of hazardous substances, types of media, and geographic areas.
-When establishing a model remedy, Ecology will:
+When establishing a model remedy, ecology will:

 (a) Identify the applicability of the model remedy for use at a site, the site characterization required under WAC 173-340-350 to select the model remedy, and the compliance monitoring required under WAC 173-340-410 to implement the model remedy;